DekodeInteraktiv/imageshop-media-library/readme.txt

 We welcome both suggestions, discussions, and code!
 Check out the project source at https://github.com/DekodeInteraktiv/imageshop

 == Changelog ==

+= 1.0.1 (2023-07-19) =
+* Attachments: Fall back to local images if the Imageshop API response fails for any reason.
+* Attachments: Add support for image sizes defined in an array, and not by a pre-registered slug.

 = 1.0.0 (2023-06-20) =
 * Media filter: Use numeration for categories to avoid filter reordering on CategoryID's.